juanpc2018/HFSplus-on-Linux/README.md

 some Apple owners try to install New OSX, but its poinless, machine becomes slower. </br>
 Linux makes machine faster. </br>
 https://en.wikipedia.org/wiki/Usage_share_of_operating_systems#Desktop_and_laptop_computers </br>

-NTFS is inferior, vs. HFS+, Ext4, XFS, APFS, ZFS, Btrfs, etc... </br>
+NTFS is inferior vs. HFS+, Ext4, XFS, APFS, ZFS, Btrfs, etc... </br>
 but superior than ExFAT, FAT32, etc... </br>
 can be Read in OSX, No write unless you buy/install NTFS driver for OSX, </br>
-Apple Bootcamp drivers allow to Read/Write HFS+ in Windwows, haven tested over 2TB. </br>
+Apple Bootcamp drivers allow to Read/Write HFS+ in Windows, haven tested over 2TB. </br>

-XFS is best file system for large drives 18TB, but Linux Only, havent tested ZFS, APFS. </br>
+XFS is the best file system for large drives 18TB, but Linux Only, havent tested ZFS, APFS. </br>
-Paragon has Read Only drivers for OSX and Windows. </br>
+Paragon has Read Only XFS drivers for OSX and Windows. </br>
 after much consideration, </br>
-APFS is the best crossover file system today, </br>
+APFS could be the best crossover file system, </br>
 R/W all Operating Systems, </br>
-if paragon makes R/W XFS for Windows & OSX, </br>
-XFS becomes the standar, </br>
+if paragon makes R/W XFS for Windows & OSX, XFS becomes the standard, </br>
-APFS today is the best crossover option. </br>
+but APFS today could be the best crossover option. </br>
-like ExFAT but much better. </br>
+like ExFAT but better. </br>
 2nd best option Paragon HFS+, 3rd option free HFSplus. </br>
-For those reasons, Gparted should support Paragon Universal Drivers. </br>
 to make easier for people to jump into Linux, from other OS. </br>

 Gparted has a Gui version of: </br>